Data Use Terms and Conditions

 Consequently, we strongly advise that you update your MTNHP data sets at a minimum

-of every three months for most applications of our information.
+of every four months for most applications of our information.

 MTNHP data require a certain degree of biological expertise for proper analysis,

 interpretation, and application.
 Our staff is available to advise you on

 questions regarding the interpretation or appropriate use of the data that we provide.

 Contact information for MTNHP staff is posted at:

 The information provided to you by MTNHP may include sensitive data that if publicly

 released might jeopardize the welfare of threatened, endangered, or sensitive species